 Having problems with my tripod, I shot handheld, using a 128 mm (35 mm eq) focal length to compose the picture.
 As expected, the red color has disappeared, replaced by greys and browns.
 I was drawn by the complexity and the many elements in the valley: farmland, forest and mountains, the vastness, the contrasts, the textures and various forms and colours.
 The yellow in the foreground and the blueish mountain in the background served as my delimiters to frame the scene.
 I was pleased to see a lot of gold and yellow trees in the scene.
 I overexposed by a full stop to have a perfect histogram (ETTR).

-Next year, I will have to go back with my friend earlier in the season.
+Next year, I will have to return with my friend earlier in the season.

 Benefits of VIP membership: